Learn to Scull

 • Takes a boat out properly

-• Work with a buddy until approved to lift boats solo
+• Works with a buddy until approved to lift boats solo

-• Put boat in slings – careful not to bump other objects or to set the boat on the fin (“skeg”)
+• Puts boat in slings – careful not to bump other objects or to set the boat on the fin (“skeg”)

-• carry oars, blade first, to the dock
+• Carries oars, blade first, to the dock

-• bring boat down, bow ball facing out towards lake, being careful not to bump the boat on the dock.
-Place boat on windward side of dock if possible.
+• Brings boat down, bow ball facing upstream, being careful not to bump the boat

-• put dockside oar in first, oarlock and curve of blade facing to stern with shorter edge of hatchet down
+• Puts dockside oar in first, oarlock and curve of blade facing to stern with shorter edge of hatchet down

-• keep edge (“gunwale”) of boat off dock while stepping to strip and putting in outside oar
+• Keeps edge (“gunwale”) of boat off dock while stepping to strip

 • Enters boat properly

-• Shove off and, if necessary, pull in the inside oar to push
+• Shoves off and, if necessary, pull in the inside oar to push

 • Brings boat up properly